cveckr21/Latin102/quiz3.md

 1. with a great blowing = magno afflatu
 2. with a greater blowing = maiore❌ afflatu
-3. with the greatest blowing = maxima afflatu ❌
+3. with the greatest blowing = maximo afflatu ❌
-4. in great torment = magno cruciato
+4. in great torment = magno cruciatu
-5. in greater torment = maiore❌ cruciato
+5. in greater torment = maiore❌ cruciatu
-6. in the greatest torment = maxima cruciato
+6. in the greatest torment = maximo cruciatu
 7. a great part = magnam partem
 8. a greater part = maiorem❌ partem
 9. the greatest part = maximam❌ partem